-The Government’s lockdown in March emptied the roads, enabling many people to discover the joys of cycling free from the threat of vehicles.
-The Government instructed Councils to capitalise on this to encourage walking & cycling.
-In May the Department for Transport announced a £250 million Emergency Active Travel Fund (EATF) for pop-up cycle lanes with protected space for cycling, reallocated road space, wider pavements, safer junctions, and cycle and bus only corridors.
-Fast-tracked statutory guidance became effective immediately & infrastructure had to be in place within weeks.
-The Guidance facilitated trialling the infrastructure, so that it could be changed quickly as needed.
+The lanes were originally established in October 2020, after the pandemic lockdowns had reduced road traffic, enabling many people to discover the joys of cycling free from the threat of vehicles.
+The Government had instructed Councils to capitalise on this to encourage walking & cycling.
+Cheshire West and Chester Council submitted a successful bid to the Department for Transport in May 2020 and received a £161,000 Tranche One allocation from the Emergency Active Travel Fund (EATF) for pop-up cycle lanes with protected space for cycling, together with other provision for reallocating road space, and creating wider pavements.

-Public consultation on where infrastructure was needed, was invited via the ‘Walk.
+Public consultation on how to use this funding was carried out through the council’s ‘Walk.
 Ride.
-Thrive’ interactive map and the Campaign had input via the Council’s Active Travel Forum.
-Schemes funded in Chester were:
+Thrive.’ initiative, and the Cycling Campaign was able to have input via the Council’s Active Travel Forum.
+Three schemes were eventually funded in Chester:

 - Grosvenor Bridge (A483): cycle lanes on both approaches and highlighted cycle signs on the bridge were installed.
 Grosvenor Bridge is part of Chester’s LCWIP priority route.